HL7/fhir-specialty-rx/input/pages/message-structure.md

 It is a message Bundle with:

-- an event type equal to 'query'
+- an event type equal to `query`
-- a Parameters resource as the focus (see below)
+- a Parameters resource as the `focus` (see below)
-  - Search strings are specified in *query-string* parameter elements
+  - Search strings are specified in `query-string` parameter elements
 - a mandatory Patient resource representing the requesting party's understanding of the patient
 - an optional Patient representing the patient in the responder's system
 - optional MedicationRequest, Practitioner, Organization resources to represent the associated specialty prescription